pachyderm/docs/content/latest/deploy-manage/manage/s3gateway/unsupported-operations.md

 ---

 Some of the S3 operations are not yet supported by Pachyderm.
-If you run any of these operations, Pachyderm returns a standard S3 `NotImplemented` error.
+If you run any of these operations, MLDM returns a standard S3 `NotImplemented` error.

 The S3 Gateway does not support the following S3 operations: